 - If you find a spam message that's not in the spam mailbox, train it as spam.
-You should do this even if you think the message might confuse SpamSieve. - If you find a good message in the spam mailbox, train it as good.
+You should do this even if24 you think the message might confuse SpamSieve.
+It does not matter what color the message is; only spam messages that are not in the spam mailbox are considered to be mistakes. - If you find a good message in the spam mailbox, train it as good.